Texas First Early High School Completion Program

 Mandatory Notification

-For the 2022-2023 school year, each public high school must provide a written notification to each high school student and the student's parent or guardian listing the eligibility criteria for the Texas First Early High School Completion Program and Texas First Scholarship Program.
+Upon a student’s initial enrollment in high school, each public high school must provide a written notification to each high school student and the student's parent or guardian regarding the requirements to earn a high school diploma under the program and the Texas First Scholarship Program and listing the eligibility criteria for the Texas First Early High School Completion Program and Texas First Scholarship Program.
 (19 TAC Part I, §21.54)

 The Texas Higher Education Coordinating Board has provided a flyer that can be used by school districts and charter schools as notification to students and families.